Visiting Kensington Palace: All you need to know, updated for 2025

 Afternoon Tea at Kensington Palace

-To celebrate a special wedding anniversary, we treated ourselves to a traditional British Tea at Kensington Palace!
+To celebrate a special wedding anniversary, we treated ourselves to a traditional British Tea at Kensington Palace.

-We had a really great spot on the patio, looking toward the garden and everything was sweet and elegant.
+Everything was sweet and elegant at our tea service.
 I loved the delicately patterned royal china with crowns and fancies!
 Traditional finger sandwiches, scones, delightful tea and desserts, were all really delicious and we were treated to special pastries for King Charles’ coronation, as this was during Coronation Week.
 But something a little special is dreamed up for every occasion.

 • I think this is a “special day” kind of experience, as it is a little pricey.
 I wouldn’t expect to come to a palace looking for a bargain, after all!!